peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * If both objects are arrays, they are compared item by item.
 In this case, if the arrays have different numbers of items, the array with more items is treated as greater than the other array.

- * If both objects are maps, their key-value pairs, sorted by key in accordance with this method, are compared, where each pair is compared first by key and then by value.
+ * If both objects are maps, their key-value pairs, sorted by key per this method, are compared, where each pair is compared first by key and then by value.
 In this case, if the maps have different numbers of key-value pairs, the map with more pairs is treated as greater than the other map.

  * If the two objects have different types, the object whose type comes first in the order of untagged integers, untagged byte strings, untagged text strings, untagged arrays, untagged maps, tagged objects, untagged simple values (including True and False) and untagged floating point values sorts before the other object.